Michitaro-Naito/guidelines/abstract.md

 Always test success and failure.

+Server must show errors gracefully.
+An error code, short description and possible reasons should be shown as long as possible. (eg. Error #123 Failed inserting to database.
+Possible reasons: compete, network failure.)

 Talking about reponsibility among cooperaters wastes time.
 Just solve problems or discuss how to solve them instead.

 Non-scalable business has no future.
 Just decline and never take your time for it.